logoran/logoran/docs/troubleshooting.md

 ### Cause

 `ctx.body` is not set until *after* the response has been sent.
-The code doesn't tell Koa to wait for the database to return the record.
-Koa sends the response after the middleware has been run, but not after the callback inside the middleware has been run.
-In the gap there, `ctx.body` has not yet been set, so Koa responds with a 404.
+The code doesn't tell Logoran to wait for the database to return the record.
+Logoran sends the response after the middleware has been run, but not after the callback inside the middleware has been run.
+In the gap there, `ctx.body` has not yet been set, so Logoran responds with a 404.

 ### Identifying this as the issue